 Work just provides a highly stressful environment in which anxiety rears its ugly head.

 Let's first look at this "trait" anxiety.

-The bulk or research on anxiety revolves around three main areas of the brain:
+The bulk of research on anxiety revolves around three main areas of the brain:

 - Amygdala - the fear and emotional processing center

-- Hippocampus - seat of memory and "manager" of anxiety response
+- Hippocampus - the seat of memory and "manager" of the anxiety response

 There are connectors and other actors of course but research is really pointing to these players as the core anxiety "circuit".